mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - How do we know when to finish really?
 - Does the number of output/translated words/tokens need to be the same as in the orginal/input sentence?

+Answer:

+I asked that question in the forum, but it wasn't answered correctly, probably because the question wasn't clear enough.
+I know think that the answer is very simple, and it is answered in the next section 8: there are two special token which indicate when a sentence starts and ends: `<start>, <end>`.
+Therefore, I understand that we can get an output of `<end>`, so the sequence ends.

 ### 7.7 Additive or Bahdanau Attention

 Additive or Bahdenau attention is very similar to the third type of score computation in the multiplicative attention approach called *concat*; in the *concat* score computation hidden state vectors are concatenated and passed through a fully connected layer (i.e., they are multiplied by a weight matrix).
 In Bahdenau, instead of concatenating, we sum both after applying specific weight matrices in each of them.